Event loop

 A simple example

-Let's start with a simple example that creates such a window that has a fixed sized of 40x20 characters and two internal i32 values.
+Let's start with a simple example that creates a window with a fixed size of 40x20 characters and two internal i32 values.

 use appcui::prelude::*;